Typhoon Haiyan: Taiwan

 Along the coast of Gongliao District, New Taipei, 16 people were swept out to sea by three 8 m waves.
 After several hours of search and rescue, eight were hospitalized while the other eight drowned.
 This was considered the largest loss of life from waves in Taiwan in several years.
-In May 2014, the Taiwan Keelung District Prosecutors Office confirmed that Typhoon Haiyan is responsible for the 8 deaths.
+In May 2014, the Taiwan Keelung District Prosecutors Office confirmed that Typhoon Haiyan was responsible for eight deaths.
 Agricultural damage in Tainan were amounted to NT$400–500 million (US$13.5–16.9 million).

 Hong Kong

 One person also went missing off the coast of Lantau Island, Hong Kong.

 Southern China

 Typhoon Haiyan reached Hainan Province, where severe damage took place and six people were killed in various incidents.
 The hardest hit area was Qionghai, where roughly 3,500 people across 20 villages were isolated due to extensive flooding.

 30 people were killed, while direct economic losses in China amounted to ¥4.58 billion (US$752 million).
 An estimated 1.21 million people were affected, of whom 26,300 were evacuated.
 Two people died while four others went missing after a car fell off a flooded road into a river near Beihai, Guangxi.
 Losses throughout Guangxi amounted to ¥275 million (US$45.2 million).
 Approximately 900 homes and 25,500 hectares of crops were destroyed, while 8,500 homes were damaged.
 Additionally, an estimated 3 million people were affected by the storm throughout Southern China.
 A cargo ship broke moorings at Sanya, Hainan on November 8; three members of the crew drowned while four others went missing.